Higher Education Administrative Internships

 Nataliia Laas, History (2021)

 Nataliia Laas received an internship to work with the Center for Teaching and Learning (CTL).
-The goal of the internship is to assist with the development and launch of a new summer orientation program for Brandeis’ teaching assistants (TAs).
-After the TA summer orientation is finished, Natalia will continue collaborating on pedagogical workshops designed specifically for TAs on multiple topics including group discussions, grading, active learning, and inclusive teaching.
+The goal of the internship was to assist with the development and launch of a new summer orientation program for Brandeis’ teaching assistants (TAs).
+After the TA summer orientation finished, Natalia continued collaborating on pedagogical workshops designed specifically for TAs on multiple topics including group discussions, grading, active learning, and inclusive teaching.

 Yi He, English (2021-2022)